CommunicateNorge/AppAndIntFagkveld1302/README.md

 Veify that the message gets mapped and placed in correct folder on the ftp-server.

 ## Complete the azure workflow

-We want to create workflow that allows end users to post messages that will end up as tweets.
-However: sometimes there can be useful with an extra set of eyes before tweets hit the internet.

 ![Workflow](./resources/workflow.png)